Diana Magnuson, An Artist Who Illustrates

-Over seven childhood moves with my parents and five siblings; I collected dogs, cats, chinchillas, birds, baby chicks, hamsters and a kinkajoo.
-Summers on my grandparents’ farm in the Minnesota north woods meant riding broomstick hobby horses deep into the forests and swamps; (Why does one not remember mosquitoes as a child?); picking berries, pin-feathering chickens for the pot and sneaking an unsuccessful pig ride (they spin in circles).
-Drawings of Peter Pan and every wild animal possible, wolves being the favorite, filled those school papers.
-Tackle football, baseball, tree climbing to see into Far Far Away, falling off buildings and jumping onto surprised horses are injury-causing, by the way.
+Over seven moves with my parents and five siblings, I collected dogs, cats, chinchillas, birds, baby chicks, hamsters and a kinkajoo.
+Summers on my grandparents’ farm in the Minnesota North Woods meant riding broomstick hobby horses deep into the forests and swamps; (Why does one not remember mosquitoes as a child?), picking berries, pin-feathering chickens for the pot and sneaking an unsuccessful pig ride (pigs spin in circles).
+Drawings of Peter Pan and every wild animal possible, wolves being a favorite, filled those recycled school papers.
+Tackle football, baseball, tree climbing to see into Far Far Away, falling off buildings and jumping onto surprised horses –injury-causing by the way, filled my days.

-We moved in 1995 from Seattle, WA to Marquette, MI.
-My home studio one block from beautiful Lake Superior.
+Today: My studio is one block from beautiful Lake Superior.
 There are bugs to carry you off and my favorite: thunder storms.
-Winters are really cold, but if it’s going to be 40 below, the snow is a lovely and necessary accessory.
-My writer/ counselor/clergyman husband also has an office in our home.
-We bump into each other often each day, sharing life stories and cups of tea.
-Increasingly ‘going Green’ is our goal.
+If it’s going to hit -40 in winter, snow is the lovely and necessary accessory.
+My writer/ counselor/clergyman husband also has his office in our home.
+Daily we share life insights and cups of tea.
+‘Going Green’ is our goal.
 Garden weeds are now native plants and organic really does taste better.
-To our daughter Samantha and son Josh: you are the joy of our lives.
+To our daughter Samantha and son Joshua; you and yours are the joys of our lives.

-Allegorical Realism: Living with a family in Germany for one year as a student and working in Tanzania for one year enriched and inspired new thinking and extrapolating observations.
-My culturally assumed ideologies broke open, expanding to a much wider platform.
+Allegorical Realism: Living with a host family in Germany for one year as a student and teaching in Tanzania mid-college enriched and inspired new thinking and extrapolations.
+My culturally-assumed ideologies broke open, expanding to a much wider platform.
 Life is a never-ending, unfolding mystery.